skysthelimit91/barterME/README.md

 -Image uploading with cloudinary

 ## USER STORIES:
-A user wants to be able to quickly trade an item for another item of value by messaging another user and agreeing on a  satisfactory exchange
+A user wants to be able to quickly trade an item for another item of value by messaging another user and agreeing on a  satisfactory exchange.
+There will be an 'available items' secetion where a user can see all itms currently available for barter.
+And each item will have a message button that allows a user to message the person that posted the item.
+Users will have a messages section where they can see messages they have sent and received.
+A user wants to be able to change his/her mind about bartering an item and delete or edit their post.

 ## TECHNOLOGIES:
 -React